TonyRipa/PlaceValue/README.md

 Laurent Multinomial
 -------------------
 <i>laurent2.js</i> is a datatype for representing Laurent multinomials; an application of the PlaceValue2 datatype.
 Laurent multinomials are like regular multinomials except that their powers can be negative.
 For example, y/x = y\*x^-1 is a Laurent multinomial, not the normal kind of multinomial.
-Whereas Laurent.js inherited (by composition) from PlaceValue, Laurent2.js inherits from PlaceValue2.
-This is because PlaceValue represents places to the left or right of the decimal point (radix point) which are powers of a base, which is good for representing single variable polynomials.
-Laurent2 on the other hand, needs powers of 2 different bases which PlaceValue2 represents as digits to the left (or on top) of the radix point.
+Whereas Laurent.js inherited (by composition) from MarkedPlaceValue, Laurent2.js inherits from PlaceValue2.
+This is because MarkedPlaceValue represents places to the left or right of the PlaceMark which are powers of a base, which is good for representing single variable polynomials.
+Laurent2 on the other hand, needs powers of 2 different bases which PlaceValue2 represents as digits to the left (or on top) of the PlaceMark.
 Laurent multinomials are reduced to skins for PlaceValue2.

 SparsePlaceValue2
 ------------------------